Hylley/ByteMaintainer/README.md

 # ByteMaintainer
 I was having trouble learning Git, so instead of actually studying, I created my own version control system.

+## Installation

+If you expect me to teach you how to clone the repository using Git, you are completely wrong.

+- First, **download** it as a zip file from the GitHub page.
+- Extract the zip file to the desired location.
+- Next, run `make` to compile the source code into an executable called `byter.exe`.
+- If your antivirus warns you that it is a virus, ignore it.
+Trust me please.

+Alternatively, you can download the compiled binary from the release section.

+⚠️ Only works on Windows!

 ## How to use

 First, you need to initialize a repository in your folder: